Best Monitors for Programmers in 2022 - Reviews and Buyer's Guide

 Like DELL P2717H, this monitor also offers tilt, swivel and height adjustments with the portrait mode support, and thumbs up for that.
 Moreover, in the connectivity department, this monitor supports the DisplayPort, DVI, and HDMI, so it is compatible with the old technology as well.

-However, you can run any types of games on it without any problem, whether you can AMD or Nvidia based hardware it can provide a seamless performance with them.
+However, you can run any type of game on it without any problem, whether you can AMD or Nvidia based hardware it can provide a seamless performance with them.

 - Justified price